-Whatever you want from your redesigned kitchen, it’s important to factor your needs in at the start to ensure the finished space functions exactly as you’d hoped.
-We asked 10 architects share their expertise on planning a kitchen remodel, from devising a layout to choosing off-the-shelf cabinets, maximising storage and experimenting with colour.
+Whatever you want from your kitchen ideas, it’s important to factor your needs in at the start to ensure the finished space functions exactly as you’d hoped.
+We asked 10 architects share their expertise on planning a kitchen remodel, from devising a layout to choosing off-the-shelf cabinets, maximizing storage and experimenting with color.

 Get creative with your floor plan

 When tasked with updating the cramped and boxy ground floor of this 1960s suburban home with a new, open-plan layout, we designed an angled kitchen counter to create a dynamic play between the various zones.
 The kitchen is now positioned at the centre of the space, with a large white terrazzo worktop orientated to draw people in and frame views of the garden.